joe-brothers/blog/content/posts/java-list-initialization/index.md

   - java
   - list
 ---
-T﻿here are several ways to initialize a List with values.
+There are several ways to initialize a List with values.